US men lose to Honduras, miss 3rd straight Olympic soccer - WTMJ

 Honduras advanced to Tuesday night’s CONCACAF Under-24 Championship, which has no impact on the Olympics.

+Qualifying and the Olympics were postponed by a year because of the novel coronavirus pandemic, and FIFA kept the requirement that players be born Jan.
+1, 1997, or later, Olympic men’s soccer had been an under-23 tournament since 1992.

+Teams can change their rosters between qualifying and the Olympics, and each nation can use up to three players over the age limit.
+However, clubs are not required to release players for Olympics or qualifying.

-On a 90-degree afternoon with kickoff at 4 p.m. at 5,100 feet, Honduras went ahead after a clearance by Justen Glad that followed a free kick.
+On a 90-degree afternoon with kickoff at 4 p.m. at 5,100 feet, Honduras went ahead a clearance by Justen Glad that followed a free kick.
 The U.S. defense began to move upfield as Edwin Maldonado recovered the ball and quickly made a long diagonal pass.
-Denil Maldonado sprinted past defenders and sent the ball back across the goalmouth with a diving header, and Obregón used his left leg to redirect the ball past Ochoa.
+Denil Maldonado sprinted past the American defense and sent the ball back across the goalmouth with a diving header, and Obregón used his left leg to redirect the ball past Ochoa.

-On the second goal, Ochoa received Aaron Herrera’s back-pass just outside the 6-yard box, hesitated and tried to chip the ball upfield.
+Ochoa will long remember the second goal.
+Aaron Herrera made a harmless backpass and the goalkeeper, just outside the 6-yard box, hesitated and tried to chip the ball upfield.
 The ball ricocheted off Palma’s left leg and into the American goal.

-Among the top U.S. players not in qualifying were Christian Pulisic, Weston McKennie, Tyler Adams, Gio Reyna, Josh Sargent, Sergiño Dest, Chris Richards and Antonee Robinson.

-Atlanta refused to release defenders George Bello and Miles Robinson, and forward Brooks Lennon.

 More AP soccer: https://apnews.com/hub/soccer and https://twitter.com/AP_Sports